gcallah/SoftwareEngineering/md/chap1.md

 - **Heterogeneity**
   - Can the software run as a Windows app, a Web app, and a phone app?
 - **Business and social change**
-  - Economies grow and fall which determines the rate at which technology is developed.
+  - Economies grow and fall; these actions determine the rate at which technology is developed.
 - **Security and trust**
   - Consumers should be able to trust their software as software may be related to our lives (ex. pacemakers)
 - **Scale**